Prepare your environment to back up Windows machines

 On the Quick Start page, click Download vault credentials.
 The portal generates the vault credential file, which is made available for download.

 The portal will generate a vault credential using a combination of the vault name and the current date.
 Click Save to download the vault credentials to the local account's downloads folder, or select Save As from the Save menu to specify a location for the vault credentials.

-After creating the Azure Backup vault, an agent should be installed on each of your on-premises servers (Windows Server, Windows client or Data Protection Manager server) that enables back up of data and applications to Azure.
+After creating the Azure Backup vault, an agent should be installed on each of your Windows machines (Windows Server, Windows client, System Center Data Protection Manager server, or Azure Backup Server machine) that enables back up of data and applications to Azure.

 Sign in to the Management Portal